DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory: DS-K3DOM: Approximation of Extended PHD/MIB filter in Dempster-Shafer Domain

-Assume that posterior probabilities of a persistent and a birth dynamic object in the extended PHD/MIB filter, $r_{p,D,k+1}$ and $r_{b,D,k+1}$, are the same as corresponding predicted probabilities, $r_{p,D+}$ and $r_{b,D+}$ as \cite{Nuss2018}.
-By considering (\ref{prediction probs.}), the ratio between the two posterior probabilities are
+We determine the ratio between the two masses according to the extended PHD/MIB filter.
+Assume that the ratio between the posterior probabilities of a persistent and a birth dynamic object, $r^{(c)}_{p,k+1}$ and $r^{(c)}_{b,k+1}$, respectively, in the extended PHD/MIB filter are the same as that of their corresponding predicted probabilities, $r^{(c)}_{p,+}$ and $r^{(c)}_{b,+}$ as in~\cite{Nuss2018}.
+Then from~\eqref{prediction probs.}, the ratio is